 Be it enacted by the Legislature of the State of Montana:

+NEW SECTION.
 Section 2.
 Two-thirds vote required.
 Because [section 1] limits governmental liability, Article II, section 18, of the Montana constitution requires a vote of two-thirds of the members of each house of the legislature for passage.

+NEW SECTION.
 Section 3.
 Applicability.
 [This act] applies to injuries and damages occurring after October 1, 1997.